 Victor stared at me, puzzled.
 Somewhere behind him, Sunil started laughing.
 In a minute, all three of us emerged from the hallway into an intricately decorated courtyard with firepits and Christmas trees, laughing our asses off and startling half a dozen of impeccably dressed waiters.

 I am happy to report that neither of us had any stomach problems in the following few days.
 Apparently, there was enough water in the opium to dilute the high and enough opium in the water to kill all the bacteria.
 Obviously enough, people who perform opium ceremonies for tourists know a thing or two about not killing tourists with opium ceremonies.
 In my panicked state about my missing wallet and passport, I might have forgotten to consider that possibility.
 We also stopped freaking out about getting food poisoning as much and generally developed a more relaxed attitude to all our mishaps and misadventures.
-So much so, that I, of course, got food poisoning in the last few days of our trip in Varanasi.
-But more about that in next post, “The Holy River of Ganges – Food Poisoning, Death, and Scams.”
+So much so, that I, of course, got food poisoning in the last few days of our trip to Varanasi.
+But more about that in the next post, “The Holy River of Ganges – Food Poisoning, Death, and Scams.”